 Complying with NFPA 72 can be a challenge.
 Its back-breaking 1,500 pages of best practices, specifics, and outlines detail everything related to fire alarm installation and monitoring.
 When it comes to installation companies, AvantGuard recommends keeping updated and organized customer data.
 Nothing proves more catastrophic than an emergency dispatch being made to the wrong address, or calls being made to outdated phone numbers.
 In addition, sensors should be properly labeled and clearly tied to the specific part of the building it is in.
 The more information a central station operator can provide to dispatch, the better.

-Perhaps the most important role that the NFPA plays is provide updated information on recent technologies.
+Perhaps the most important role that NFPA codes play is providing updated information on recent technologies.
 As the Internet of Things influences the fire-safety industry, new, wireless technology becomes more prevalent; which also spurs new issues like power supply and network security.
 It is becoming increasingly crucial to keep product firmware updated and secure.
 As several growing tech companies have discovered, hackers love network security flaws; and once pitfalls are found, they will get exploited.